neooffice/NeoOffice/README.txt

    sudo systemsetup -setkernelbootarchitecture i386

-2. Make sure that you have downloaded and installed the following dependencies from http://developer.apple.com/ website:
+2. Make sure that you have downloaded and installed the following dependencies from http://developer.apple.com/ website.
+Note: NeoOffice will not build if Xcode 4.x is installed:

    Xcode Tools v3.2.6